-The new Socialist Alternative position, presented in its editorial in effect agrees with this approach, something we should be able to build on.
+The new Socialist Alternative position, presented in its editorial in effect agrees with this approach, something on which we should be able to build.

 However, if we are going to get anywhere with left unity today we are going to have to find a way to get beyond a false argument within the left about who is really “revolutionary” and who is not, and start discussing, in a constructive way, how best a united left can engage in the struggles against the ills of capitalism.

 A united left will make it easier to win more people to socialist politics and it will inspire more militant leaderships to develop in the trade unions and other social movements if we can combine our efforts and resources in a way that increases our combined impact.